magento/merchdocs/src/catalog/inventory-sources-disable.md

 title: Disabling Sources
 ---

-Sources may not be deleted to ensure all order data retains in Magento.
+Sources may not be deleted to ensure all order data retains in Commerce.
 Sources, orders, and shipments are directly connected to each other.
 You can disable sources and modify information including location and point of contact.

 Depending on the status of your locations, you may need to disable a source.
 A disabled source retains all assignments per stocks and products but is not accessed for inventory and orders.